blacknstones/Atodolist/README.md

 - Task
 - FileManager

-Their relationship is shown as below:
+Their relationships are shown as below:

 ![class diagram](user_manual/class%20diagram.png)